3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Extensions of 3D Gaussian Splatting

-A significant challenge is the high dimensionality of CLIP features, which makes direct training and storage difficult compared to original Gaussian attributes.
-The work~\cite{shi2023language} introduces corresponding continuous semantic vectors into the 3DGS by extracting and discretizing dense features from CLIP~\cite{radford2021learning} and DINO~\cite{caron2021emerging}, which are used to predict semantic indices $m$ in Discrete Feature Space by MLPs as in VQ-VAE~\cite{van2017neural}.
-It also proposes incorporating an uncertainty attribute to describe the instability and frequent changes of Gaussian primitives and designing an adaptive spatial smoothing loss to deliberately decrease the spatial frequency of the embedded compact semantic features.
+{Others focus on \textit{\textbf{incorporating text-visual alignment features}} for open-world understanding~\cite{shi2023language,qin2023langsplat,zuo2024fmgs}.} A significant challenge is the high dimensionality of CLIP features, which makes direct training and storage difficult compared to original Gaussian attributes.
+The work~\cite{shi2023language} introduces corresponding continuous semantic vectors into the 3DGS by extracting and discretizing dense features from CLIP~\cite{radford2021learning} and DINO~\cite{caron2021emerging}, which are used to predict semantic indices $m$ in Discrete Feature Space by MLPs as in VQ-VAE~\cite{van2017neural}. {Subsequently, FMGS~\cite{zuo2024fmgs} mitigates the issue of large CLIP feature dimensions by introducing multi-resolution hash encoders~\cite{muller2022instant}}.